Welcome to the SC Community

 Attending SC for the first time can be an overwhelming experience.
 But fear not, this page is designed to help you navigate the conference with ease.

-There are two sessions designed to help you learn about SC and how to optimize your time.
-Whether you choose to attend in St. Louis or remotely, join these helpful sessions, meet other first-time attendees, and get familiar with our events and activities.
-The sessions are followed by a Q&A and are open to all registered attendees.
+There is a session designed to help you learn about SC and how to optimize your time.
+Whether you choose to attend in St. Louis or remotely, join this helpful session, meet other first-time attendees, and get familiar with our events and activities.
+The session is followed by a Q&A and are open to all registered attendees.

 Remember, our team of volunteers is here to make sure you have a great conference experience.
 If you have any questions, please contact us.